gecko0307/cook2/README.md

 Requirements
 ------------
 Cook is written in D and supports Windows and Linux.
 By default it works with Digital Mars D compiler (DMD), but you can use it with other compilers (and, for some extent, even with other languages!) as well by writing proper configuration file.
-Documentation is on the way, stay tuned.

 License
 -------